aristocrats/sikky/README.md

 Soon as you are done developing, run `npm run build` to get a clean `ES5` bundle done with Rollup.

 VSCode is also configured to run server testing within the editor.
 Press `F1` and then type `task` to see all tasks.
-Then click on `Run test task` to run the tests.
+Then click on `test` to run the tests.

 There are a few other tasks too...